camh-neuroinformatics/CAMH-Rstats/docs/01-import-your-data.md

 ## Basic data summaries and visualization ( head, tail, describe() )

 + Now that we have the data loaded, how do we just look at it?
-The simplest way is with the "View" function within rstudio.
+The simplest way is with the "View" function within RStudio.
-+ In Enviroment tab.
-Click on the little spreadsheet to teh far right of the demo_df.csv row... this shows you your data in what looks like a spreadsheet - but you cannot edit it!
++ In Enviroment tab, click on the little spreadsheet to the far right of the `demo_df` row.
+This shows you your data in what looks like a spreadsheet - but you cannot edit it!

 To look at the top six rows of your data: